Find resources for recovery from addiction and mental health disorders

 I had sampled much of what the available research and practice literature had to offer, and found myself increasingly frustrated by the lack of a comprehensive, yet up-to-date and practical approach to this increasingly important topic.
 Out of that frustration was born the curriculum that became the core framework for the 90-hour University of Michigan Addictions Certificate Program, and which served as the impetus to develop this book, as a “one-stop” publication that could equip practitioners with comprehensive foundational practice and skill knowledge to support the effective treatment of individuals with substance use disorders.
 This e-publication is significant in scope, as well as containing links to hundreds of pages of additional quality reference material.

-This is the book that I wish I had available to me at the beginning of my career as an addictions counselor – and the book that will help to equip others with a solid foundation for delivering more effective addictions treatment services, at a time when that need is more pronounced that ever!
+This is the book that I wish I had available to me at the beginning of my career as an addictions counselor – and the book that will help to equip others with a solid foundation for delivering more effective addictions treatment services, at a time when that need is more pronounced than ever!